jasonacox/iCurlHTTP/README.md

 ## Source

 This repo contains the complete source for iCurlHTTP.
 To build, use Xcode to load `iCurlHTTP.xcodeproj`.
+Issue reporting and contributions are welcome!

 Requirements: